13 easy mental health practices to help you stay positive in 2021

 Sitting at your desk all day makes it easy to flip to YouTube when you feel like you need a break.
 Psychologist Jaini Savla, founder of MindSight Clinic suggests a change of scenery for a few minutes.

-Take a stroll around your office building or even just a chai break in another room, to come back to your desk refreshed.
+Take a stroll around your workspace or even just a chai break in another room, to come back to your desk refreshed.

 Polish your time management skills